mukhnaya/AirBnB_clone/web_static/README.md

-# Web Static
+#Web Static
-This is implemented with HTML and CSS
+This is now bieng implemented in HTML and CSS